-Scotland v Ukraine - preview, team news & stats
+Scotland ready for emotionally charged encounter

 Indeed, Clarke's side, who finished second behind Denmark in their qualifying group, are unbeaten in their last eight.

-"We'll play the same way - wanting to get on the front foot - and I think the Ukrainian team will be the same," he said.
+"We'll play the same way - wanting to get on the front foot - and I think the Ukrainian team will be the same," he added.
 "They will want to attack - I've watched them and they are a good team going forward.

 "The guys know when they turn up that we're on a good run and they want to keep that going for at least two more matches."